YIZHE12/Scrapy/README.md

         name = "spider_name"
         ....

-    or use 'scarpy genspider spider_name xxx.com' in command line
+    or use 'scarpy genspider spider_name xxx.com' in command line to alternative generate the python file

 3. Use the spider in command line: scrapy crawl quotes -o example.csv -t csv